Andrew Wilder, PhD

 Scott deployed as a Forward Observer for the Mortar Section of C. Co 4th Light Armored Reconnaissance in the United States Marine Corps for Operation Iraqi Freedom in 2003.
 He ended his military service in 2005 as a Sergeant in the Marine Corps Reserve.
 He and his wife Mieka have 5 children, and are all most happy exploring the National Parks.

-Director of Human Clinical and Research Sales
+Director of Neuroscience Products and Sales

 Kyle earned his PhD in Electrical Engineering at the University of Utah, working on computational tools for advancing neuroprosthetics in the lab of Dr. Gianluca Lazzi.
 His research focused on improving the efficacy of electrical stimulation used in retinal and hippocampal prosthetics for patients with degenerative diseases.
 Additionally, Kyle has professional experience in digital and physical product design in the consumer electronics, defense, and medical space.